-João Carlos de Nobrega Pecego has served as Director of our Board since 2010.
-Mr. Pecego has served as Regional General Manager - Head of Latin America of Banco do Brasil based in Argentina since 2009.
-He has been employed by Banco do Brasil in various capacities since 1978, holding the positions of Executive Regional Manager of the South Region of Brazil (Rio Grande do Sul, Santa Catarina and Parana) from 2006 to 2009, Executive Manager responsible for Corporate and Project Finance from 2003 to 2006, Executive Manager of the Corporate Area of Banco do Brasil in Sao Paulo from 2000 to 2003, Regional Superintendent of the Sao Paulo Unit from 1995 to 2000, General Manager of the main agencies of Banco do Brasil in Sao Paulo from 1990 to 1995, and in various other capacities from 1978 to 1990.
+João Carlos de Nóbrega Pecego has served as Director of our Board since 2010.
+Mr. Pecego has served as Vice President of Banco Patagonia, Argentina since 2011 and Regional General Manager - Head of Latin America of Banco do Brasil based in Argentina since 2009.
+He has been employed by Banco do Brasil in various capacities since 1978, holding the positions of Executive Regional Manager of the South Region of Brazil (Rio Grande do Sul, Santa Catarina and Parana) from 2006 to 2009, Executive Manager responsible for Corporate and Project Finance from 2003 to 2006, Executive Manager of the Corporate Area of Banco do Brasil in Sao Paulo from 2000 to 2003, Regional Superintendent of the Sao Paulo Unit from 1995 to 2000, General Manager of the main agencies of Banco do Brasil in Sao Paulo from 1978 to 1990.
 Mr. Pecego's professional experience related to the banking industry qualifies him to serve on the Board.